Azure-Samples/azure-event-grid-viewer/README.md

 # Azure Event Grid Viewer

 This repository contains the source code for a site that displays events from Azure Event Grid in near-real time.
-It is built on ASP.NET Core 3.1 and leverages SignalR to display incoming messages.
+It is built on [ASP.NET Core](https://docs.microsoft.com/aspnet/core) and leverages [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr) to display incoming messages.

 For details about how it was put together, please refer to the [accompanying blog post](https://madeofstrings.com/2018/03/14/azure-event-grid-viewer-with-asp-net-core-and-signalr/).